 This article by Peter Davies, and reproduced with his permission, first appeared in the Huddersfield Express and Chronicle

-Read more about Marsden Cricket Club at The Cricket History of Calderdale and Kirkleeswebsite.
+Read more about Marsden Cricket Club - Cuckoos and Moonrakers: The Cricket Clubs of the Colne Valley.